adriannafowler/wet-your-plants/journals/adrianna_fowler.md

 DEC 1, 2023
     - created dashboard CREATE, DELETE, GET (all by user), and PUT(update todo, and update just complete bool), queries and routes
     - testes all routes and queries, all are functional

+DEC 4, 2023
+    - reorganized backend so that all pydantic models are found in models.py
+    - refactored dashboard.py, added docstrings